 How do we pay the entry fee?

-You can either enclose a check (company or personal) or credit
+You can either enclose a check (company or personal) or PDF the credit

-card information (card number, expiration, name of card holder)
+card information (card number, expiration, name of card holder).
+Don't

-on a separate piece of paper.
-Don't even think of asking us to
+even think of asking us to invoice your company.

 JUDGING & SCORING

 How do we find out about the scoring system?